EasonLiaw/Wafer_Status_Classification/README.md

 ![Learning_Curve_Analysis](https://user-images.githubusercontent.com/34255556/163699431-659f64dd-8c00-4a51-9570-1082f3542971.png)

-From the diagram above, the gap between train and test F2 scores gradually decreases as number of training sample size increases.
+From the diagram above, the gap between train and test F2 scores (from 5-fold cross validation) gradually decreases as number of training sample size increases.
 However, the gap between both scores still remain greater than 15% difference, which indicates that more training sample size can be collected to further reduce model overfitting.

 **Legality**
 ---